 Rizo eventually filed suit under the Equal Pay Act and California’s sex discrimination statutes.
 The case was filed in the U.S District Court for the Eastern District of California in 2014 and moved through the judicial system.
-In April 2017 the U.S. Court of Appeals for the Ninth Circuit handed down an unfavorable decision in Aileen Rizo’s case.
-The court held that using prior salary alone to calculate current wages can be permissible under the Equal Pay Act as a “factor other than sex” if the defendant shows that its use of prior salary was reasonable and effectuated a business policy.
+In April 2017 the U.S. Court of Appeals for the Ninth Circuit handed down an unfavorable decision in Rizo’s case.
+A three-judge panel held that using prior salary alone to calculate current wages can be permissible under the Equal Pay Act as a “factor other than sex” if the defendant shows that its use of prior salary was reasonable and effectuated a business policy.

 Rizo argued that using prior salary alone to calculate current wages perpetuates existing pay disparities and undermines the legislative intent of the Equal Pay Act, which is to address pay inequity based on sex.